Planetary-Computers/autotab-starter/README.md

 Run `autotab record` to open a new browser window where you can start recording your actions.

-> Note: When you run `autotab record`, an automation will first try to log you in to autotab.
+> Note: When you run `autotab record`, an automation will first try to log you in to autotab using the `autotab_api_key` from your `.autotab.yaml` file.
 You need to be logged in to autotab to use the extension (and our Open AI API key).
-Currently autotab only supports logging in with Google, so it will log you in to Google first, then log you in to autotab using the credentials in your `.autotab.yaml` file.
+You log in to `autotab record` using your autotab API key which you can get for free at [autotab.com/dashboard](https://autotab.com/dashboard).

 ## Usage